MissouriMRDT/2018_Cometition_Atlas/README.md

-# 2018_Cometition_Atlas
+# RoveBoard-ESP8266
-All Hardware and Software Files used in the 2018 Competition
+This is the hardware abstraction layer for the ESP8266 platform.